hermit-os/hermit-rs/README.md

 Qemu provides [microvm virtual platform](https://qemu.readthedocs.io/en/latest/system/i386/microvm.html), which is a minimalist machine type without PCI nor ACPI support.
 In comparison to a common hypervisor, it has a clearly smaller memory footprint and a faster boot time.
 To use this VM type, all default features of RustyHermit has to be disabled (especially PCI and ACPI support).
-For instance, the following command build the smallest version of the [`hello_world` example](https://github.com/hermitcore/rusty-hermit/tree/master/examples/hello_world):
+For instance, the following command builds the smallest version of the [`hello_world` example](https://github.com/hermitcore/rusty-hermit/tree/master/examples/hello_world):

 ```bash
 cargo build --no-default-features -p hello_world --release